 Mass Mutual is one of the oldest insurance companies in the game.
-As one of the Big Six companies, their definition of totally disabled is comprehensive for physicians which makes Mass Mutual a great choice for physicians looking to secure their income with disability insurance.
+As one of the Big Five companies, their definition of totally disabled is comprehensive for physicians which makes Mass Mutual a great choice for physicians looking to secure their income with disability insurance.

 Mass Mutual offers two types of disability insurance policies, Radius and Radius Choice.
 With either option, you are able to customize and add features to your policy to make it personalized and completely comprehensive to meet your needs.